Sponsoring Unit: Honors Program, Undergraduate Academic Affairs

 Out of pocket food costs: Lodging Meals and transportation will be prepaid and included in the program fee.
 Students only need to provide for personal expenses.

 Program fees will be posted to your MyUW student account and can be paid the same way that you pay tuition and other fees.
 Check your MyUW Account periodically for due dates.

 |TOTAL FEES CHARGED||$7,200||-|

 Making the program affordable

 The Honors Program is passionate about study abroad and the incredible impact it can have on a student’s life.
 An education grounded in a global context provides life long skills and lifelong memories.
-Studying abroad deepens study at home and provides a foundation for expanded reflection and self-growth, all core tenants of the Honors Program.
+Studying abroad deepens study at home and provides a foundation for expanded reflection and self-growth, all core tenents of the Honors Program.
 We want everyone to experience study abroad.
-Don’t assume you can’t afford to study outside of the U.S. There are many funding opportunities to support your study abroad plans.
-Here are resources to help you get started on your global adventures!
+Don’t assume you can’t afford to study outside of the U.S. Here are resources to help you get started on your global adventures!